How to use the second home calculator

 - Supplemental income: Add any money outside of your primary income that you can reliably depend on from month to month.
-Rental income is a common form of supplemental money.
+Rental income is a common form of supplemental money, as are investment earnings, child support and alimony.

-- Second home mortgage interest rate: This is the rate of interest charged by your lender.
+- Second home mortgage rate: This is the rate of interest charged by your lender.
+You’ll want to do some quick research on current interest rates.
+Note that interest rates on second homes tend to be a bit higher than on primary residences.

 - Mortgage loan length: This is the number of years it will take to pay off your loan.
 The longer the loan, the higher the interest rate.